javascript-tutorial/en.javascript.info/8-web-components/2-custom-elements/article.md

 There are two kinds of custom elements:

 1. **Autonomous custom elements** -- "all-new" elements, extending the abstract `HTMLElement` class.
-2. **Customized built-in elements** -- extending built-in elements, like customized `HTMLButtonElement` etc.
+2. **Customized built-in elements** -- extending built-in elements, like a customized button, based on `HTMLButtonElement` etc.

-First we'll create autonomous elements, and then customized built-in ones.
+First we'll cover autonomous elements, and then move to customized built-in ones.

 To create a custom element, we need to tell the browser several details about it: how to show it, what to do when the element is added or removed to page, etc.